paultovt/folders_menu_bot/README.md

 # Telegram bot with menu created from folders.

 This bot allows you to organize texts in inline menues and submenues by just creating folders and subfolders.
-Perfect for FAQ bot or as a part of multifunctional bot.
+Perfect for FAQ bot or as a informational part of multifunctional bot.

 You can see the working example of this bot [here](https://t.me/folders_menu_bot).